Thermal Power Plant – Basic, Definition, Parts, Working Principle

 These pumps are transferring water from the cooling tower to the condenser.

-The generator has a magnetic field, it has a starter and a rotor.
+The generator has a magnetic field, it has a starter, and a rotor.
 When the steam turbine rotates the generator shaft, it creates a magnetic field and produces electricity.

 FD Fan & ID Fans

 For burning in the combustion of the furnace, fuel is injected.
 However, the air is required for burning.
-The fan is pushed the supply air into the combustion chamber of the boiler and continue the entire combustion process.
+The fan is pushed the supply air into the combustion chamber of the boiler and continues the entire combustion process.
 This fan is called a Forced Draft fan or shortly FD fan.